Seal of Maine: Design

 While the explanation of the seal is credited to Reed, the original first draft of the design is credited to Dr. Benjamin Vaughan from Hallowell, Maine.
 A distinguished doctor with degrees from Harvard University and Bowdoin College, Vaughan's reputation as a learned man was well known.
 His private library alone was equal to the size of Harvard's.
 Publishing numerous articles, Vaughan devoted his life to building mills, stores, printing-offices, breweries, and advocating toward the Settlement of Kennebec County.
 Drawing details from Reed's description, Vaughan submitted a preliminary sketch to the legislature sub-committee.
-The design was nearly unanimously rejected for various reasons: the moose looked "more like a deer," and one committee member complained that his initial desire that the aurora borealis and a quote from St. Paul was not included.
-Despite the fact that a state seal was needed for immediate use on official documents, “no part of it was very ingeniously wrought or executed; hence people of taste and judgment have not been altogether pleased with the devices, or emblems,” says historian William D. Williamson.
+The design was nearly unanimously rejected for various reasons: the moose looked "more like a deer", and one committee member complained that his initial desire that the aurora borealis and a quote from St. Paul was not included.
+Despite the fact that a state seal was needed for immediate use on official documents, according to historian William D. Williamson, "no part of it was very ingeniously wrought or executed; hence people of taste and judgment have not been altogether pleased with the devices, or emblems".

 How it finally came to approval is unknown; but since that time, various stories, printed articles and even Maine towns have disputed authorship over the original sketch design.
 On June 12, 1820, The Portland Gazette reported: "We understand that the emblems for the seal of the State were proposed by Benjamin Vaughan, Esq. of Hallowell, that the sketch was executed by a young lady in this town, and that the Motto, description, explanation, &c are from the pen of Col. Isaac G. Reed, a member of the House of Representatives from Waldoborough."